msecrist-couchbase/smallcb-training-capella/README.md

 DNS, ELB & subdomains?

+ELB and sticky load balancing?

+health watchers and elastic scaling -- bring up more nodes when there's more people and auto-scale-down when traffic goes away?

-use nginx proxy for subdomain based routing?
+DONE: examine nginx proxy for subdomain based routing -- ANS: not easy.
-  See, the following, but which unfortunately doesn't seem to handle multiple virtual ports... https://blog.florianlopes.io/host-multiple-websites-on-single-host-docker/
+  For example, the following, but which unfortunately doesn't seem to handle multiple virtual ports... https://blog.florianlopes.io/host-multiple-websites-on-single-host-docker/

+inject play-server UI parts into web admin UI via JS injection?

-can docker checkpoint (experimental feature in docker) help speed up slow restart times?
+DONE: use docker checkpoint to help speed up slow restart times...
+  ANS: no, checkpoints are currently only an experimental feature
+       in docker (2020/09/04).

 should we use docker build env vars?